sviel/FNAL-T1049-near-line-analysis/README.md

 This is my version of the near-line analysis code at the end of data-taking.
 The analysis was then further developed by colleagues into a proper "offline analysis" framework available here (restricted access):
 svn+ssh://svn.cern.ch/reps/fnaltestbeam14

-The project resulted in this publication in NIM A:
+The test beam experiment at Fermilab, and a follow-up at CERN, resulted in this publication in NIM A:
 <http://www.sciencedirect.com/science/article/pii/S0168900216001285>